Salvation in the sanctuary

 Justification

-Jesus Christ’s path on earth symbolically resembles the physical structure and layout of the sanctuary.
+Jesus Christ’s path on earth symbolically resembles the articles of furniture in the sanctuary.
 Like the tabernacle, He is your refuge from sin and your only path to salvation (John 14:6).

 Starting in the most holy place of the tabernacle, the Ten Commandments inside the Ark of the Covenant point to Jesus as He said: “…I have kept my Father’s commandments…” (John 15:10).
-Jesus had left the dwelling place of God in heaven to come to earth and offer his perfect, clean life as ransom for the sins of mankind.
+Jesus had left the dwelling place of God in heaven to come to earth and offer his perfect, pure life as ransom for the sins of mankind.
 He declares that He is the ”...light of the world...” and that anyone who follows Him will not walk in darkness (John 8:12), resembling the menorah.
 Jesus became the bread of the presence, as He declared: “I am the living bread which came down from heaven:…” (John 6:51).
 The altar of incense also resembles Christ as He is the intercessor for prayer between man and the Father (Romans 8:34; 1 Timothy 2:5).
-This is why you must end your prayers with “in Jesus name.”
+This is why you must end your prayers with “in Jesus name”, which is a stamp of Christ's authority on your prayer.
 No person can come to the Father without going through Christ (John 14:6).

 Outside the tabernacle, the bronze laver further depicts Christ as He explained: “…If anyone thirsts, let him come unto me, and drink” (John 7:37).
 God's people will have “rivers of living water” flowing out of their hearts (John 7:38).